 Nepotism, bungling or maybe a lot worse

-Category: News & PoliticsBy: vic-eldred • one month ago • 26 comments
+Category: News & PoliticsBy: vic-eldred • 3 months ago • 26 comments

 The NYC Election Board committed an incredible "error" in its announcement of results on Tuesday.
 In its count, it included 135,000 votes that did not actually exist, in other words made-up votes that the board had created to test its ranked-choice software.
 It described the mistake as a “discrepancy” in a tweet on Tuesday.

 From a New York Times "investigation" last year:

 "As the workings of American democracy have become more complex — with sophisticated technology, early voting and the threat of foreign interference — New York has clung to a century-old system of local election administration that is one of the last vestiges of pure patronage in government, a relic from the era of powerful political clubhouses and Tammany Hall. …

 Some staffers read or watch Netflix at the office, the employees said.
 Others regularly fail to show up for work, with no fear of discipline.
 Several employees said some staffers punch in and then leave to go shopping or to the gym."

 There wasn't much change for the front runner with Eric Adams having a small lead over Kathryn Garcia - by 15,000 votes, or 2.2 percentage points — in the final round.
 However, the botched tabulation of last week results from the early and day-of voters showed frontrunner Eric Adams at about 32 percent, Maya Wiley at 22 percent, Kathryn Garcia at 20 percent and Andrew Yang at 12 percent.
 Now the revised figures show Garcia running a close second.

 Don't tell us it might just be another radical leftist?

 No wonder so many people don't trust elections or the news media or school boards or even discussion sites.